allynt/lfric_core/infrastructure/documentation/testing.rst

 The task graph is compiled using Jinja scripting.
 Sadly this rather obfuscates what is happening but an outline is given below.

-The macro ``schedule`` is called to generate the graph.
+The macro ``schedule`` (found in ``rose-stem/inc/suite_macros.rc``) is called to generate the graph.
 This loops over each group of tests to be run.
 For each group it loops over the list of tests and calls a similarly named macro.
 These macros generate the set of graph nodes required to perform that test.

 The generating macros do not check to ensure that they are not duplicating tasks already in the schedule.
 Thus it is important to deduplicate it and this